riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

       ...
 {% endhighlight %}

-OK, nothing complicated there, but before hooking up the links let's switch gears and figure out what we want to have happen on the server.
+OK, nothing complicated there we've just switched out the regular table headers with links.
+Before hooking up the links let's switch gears and figure out what we want to have happen on the server.
 We'll want to specify not only a sort field but also a sort direction.
-This will require a change to both the publication and the subscription.
+This is going to require a change to both out publication and subscription.

 ###Updating the publication and subscription